adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/README.md

 ==> Wait completed after 6 minutes 53 seconds
 ```
-For Terraform, roughly `1.5 minutes`:
+For Terraform, roughly `1.5 minutes` to spin up the lab using the AMI we just created:
 ```
 21:10 $ date
 Wed Feb 16 21:10:20 CST 2022